AP Top 25: Cincinnati holds on to No. 2 as Tide closes in - WHIZ News

 Oklahoma, which had an open date this past weekend, stayed at No. 4.

 Oregon moved up two spots to No. 5 after beating Washington 26-16.
-The Ducks jumped Ohio State at No. 6, taking advantage of Michigan State’s first loss of the season.
+The Ducks (1,318 points) jumped Ohio State (1,314) at No. 6, taking advantage of Michigan State’s first loss of the season.

 The Buckeyes won 26-17 at Nebraska.
 The Ducks were as high as No. 3 in the country early in the season after beating Ohio State in Week 2, but had slipped behind the Buckeyes while taking a loss.